- Optimizely Web Experimentation

-Google permits and encourages A/B testing and has stated that performing an A/B or multivariate test poses no inherent risk to your website’s search rank.
-However, it is possible to jeopardize your search rank by abusing an A/B testing tool for purposes such as cloaking.
-Google has articulated some best practices to ensure that this doesn’t happen:
+Google encourages A/B testing and believes that performing an A/B or multivariate test poses no inherent risk to your website’s search rank.
+However, you can jeopardize your search rank by abusing an A/B testing tool for purposes such as cloaking.
+Google has articulated some best practices to prevent this:

-- No cloaking.
-You should not use an A/B testing platform to change the spirit of the page.
-If Google determines that the variation of your page is substantially and materially different from the original, not just in design but also in scope and content, then they may construe this change as cloaking, and your site may be subject to a penalty.
+- No cloaking – You should not use an A/B testing platform to change the spirit of the page.
+If Google determines that the variation of your page is substantially different from the original in scope and content, then they may construe this change as cloaking, and your site may be subject to a penalty.
 However, according to Google, “Google encourages constructive testing and does not view the ethical use of testing tools such as Optimize to constitute cloaking.
 Optimizing your web pages benefits site owners as well as users by increasing conversions and by presenting the most desired information more efficiently.”

-- For experiments involving redirects, use the rel=canonical tag.
-If an A/B test has multiple URLs, place the rel=canonical link attribute on all of your alternate links, pointing to your original page.
-This will help point bots indexing your website to your original page.
-Google's search quality evaluator guidelines say "Redirects from one page on one website to another page on the same website are also not sneaky.
-However, unexpected redirects from one website to a completely unrelated website should be considered deceptive."
-Experiments involving redirects should be fine as long as they don't redirect to unexpected or unrelated content.
-See Google support's article on sneaky redirects for some more information on this.
+rel=canonicalattribute on all alternate links, pointing to your original page.
+This helps bots indexing your website to find your original page.
+Experiments involving redirects should be fine as long as they do not redirect to unexpected or unrelated content.
+See Google's article on sneaky redirects for more information.

-Site speed is one of the factors that Google evaluates for its search rankings.
-Since Optimizely Web Experimentation is executed front-end and is loaded synchronously, it should not have an impact on the SEO rankings of your site.
-You can also check Optimizely Web Experimentation's best practices on how to Implement the Optimizely Web Experimentation Snippet to optimize the loading speed of your snippet.
+Site speed is one factor that Google evaluates for its search rankings.
+Since Optimizely Web Experimentation is executed front-end and loads synchronously, it should not have an impact on the SEO rankings of your site.
+You can also check Optimizely Web Experimentation's best practices on how to implement the snippet to optimize the loading speed of your snippet.